kellyshreeve/AB-testing-rides-analysis/README.md

 # Project Overview

 This repository hosts a data science project for Zuber, a new ride share company launching in Chicago.
 It is an in-depth analysis of customer behavior in the area and includes descriptive statistics, data visualizations, and hypothesis tests on data from competitors in the area.
+The purpose is to find which companies are top competitors, which neighborhoods are most popular for drop offs, and whether there is a difference in trip length on rainy days and sunny days.

 # Installation and Setup